danielcorin/blog/content/posts/2024/evals-unit-testing-for-lms.md

 - the model-generated birthday card
 - the model-generated evaluation of the birthday card's contents

-I think you can derive directional signal from this approach.
+I think you can derive a directional signal from this approach.
 Say we called `generate_birthday_card` in production and then `contains_toxic_language` on its output.
-We could report stats on approximate % of toxic responses.
+We could report stats on the approximate % of toxic responses.
 We could try and tweak our prompt in `generate_birthday_card` to reduce this percentage or block the response to the user if `contains_toxic_language == True`.
 It seems like the library (or OpenAI API itself) may even help with this.

 At scale with this approach, there will still probably be both false positives